Atlas-OS/docs/docs/getting-started/post-installation/configuration/index.md

 The drawbacks of forcing the CPU to operate at C0 is increased power consumption and higher temperatures, so it is not recommended disabling idle if you leave your PC running for extended durations, have inadequate cooling, uncontrolled voltages or a laptop.

-### Hibernation
+## Hibernation

 Hibernation is a feature in Windows that allows you to put your computer to sleep.
 It temporarily saves all of the current memory/RAM onto your disk, in case of power loss.

-Hibernation is disabled by default due to the potential stability issues it can cause, but you can enable it with `Enable Hibernation.cmd` in the `Hibernation` folder and restart.
+Hibernation is disabled by default due to the potential stability issues it can cause, but you can enable it by running the `Enable Hibernation.cmd` in the `Hibernation` folder.

 ### Power Saving